 No. Documentation Details 1 Application form and CV Use GSIS forms.
-2 Supervisor request Use GSIS form.
+2 Supervisor request Use GSIS forms.
 3 Examination admission card and photo ID card Use GSIS forms.
-(Attach to the photo ID card one photograph of yourself (head and shoulders, hatless) taken no more than three months prior to application.)
-4 Certificate of graduation, certificate of (expected) degree conferral, certificate of (scheduled) application for degree or certificate of (expected) Completion Certificate of (expected) graduation issued by your university chancellor or faculty dean, certificate of (expected) bachelor's degree issued by the National Institution for Academic Degrees and University Evaluation (NIAD-UE), certificate of (scheduled) application for degree issued by your two-year college or technical school chair, etc. or certificate of (expected) completion issued by the head of the school you last attended 5 Academic transcript Issued by the chancellor of your former university, your faculty dean, or the head of the school you last attended, etc. 6 TOEFL or TOEIC Scoresheet (Note 7) Required for applicants for selection for overseas students, etc. of Mathematics (Group 1), and for applicants for general selection and selection for overseas students, etc. of Information and Biosystems (Group 2), Machine and Intelligence (Group 3), Civil Engineering (Group 4) and Social Sciences (Group 7).
-TOEFL and TOEIC examinations must have been taken no more than two years before the first day of the entrance examination.
-7 Examination fee 30,000 yen (Use a postal money order, leaving the recipient column blank) Not required if the following conditions are applicable: Being supposed to be a government (MEXT)-sponsored exchange overseas student when entering GSIS.
-Being exempt from an entrance examination fee with the support for the Great East Japan Earthquake victims.
-8 Receipt and duplicate copy thereof Use GSIS form, entering your name.
+(Attach to the photo ID card one photograph of yourself, head and shoulders, hatless, taken no more than three months prior to application.)
+4 Academic transcript Issued by the chancellor of your former university, your faculty dean, or the head of the school you last attended, etc. 5 TOEFL [®] Test or TOEIC [®] Test Scoresheet (Note 7) Required for applicants for selection for overseas students, etc. of Mathematics (Group 1), and for applicants for general selection and selection for overseas students etc. of Information and Biosystems (Group 2), Machine and Intelligence (Group 3), Civil Engineering (Group 4), Languages and Media (Group 5), Psychology and Philosophy (Group 6) and Social Sciences (Group 7).
+TOEFL®Test and TOEIC®Test examinations must have been taken no more than two years before the first day of the entrance examination.
+6 Examination fee 30,000 yen (Use a postal money order, leaving the recipient column blank) Not required if the following conditions are applicable: Being supposed to be a government (MEXT)-sponsored exchange overseas student when entering GSIS.
+Being exempt from an entrance examination fee with the support for the Great East Japan Earthquake victims or the 2016 Kumamoto Earthquake.

+7 Receipt and duplicate copy thereof Use GSIS form, entering your name.
 Not required if you are supposed to be a government (MEXT)-sponsored exchange overseas student when entering the GSIS.

-9 Return envelope for examination card Use the envelope designated by GSIS.
+8 Return envelope for examination admission card Use the envelope designated by GSIS.
 (Clearly write name, address and postcode and attach a 372 yen stamp.)
-10 Envelope for official correspondence Use the envelope designated by GSIS.
-(Clearly write name, address and postcode and attach a 372 yen stamp.)
-11 Other Submit papers, reports, etc., if any, that demonstrate scholastic ability.
-Mature students (see Note 4 below) and overseas students (see Note 2 below) who prefer to take the general entrance examination instead should submit "a certificate (of no specified form) (a document in which research programs, etc. are confirmed)," composed by the faculty member projected to be in charge of the students.
+9 Envelope for official correspondence Use the envelope designated by GSIS.
+(Clearly write name, address and postcode and attach a 760 yen stamp.)
+10 Other Submit papers, reports, etc., if any, that demonstrate scholastic ability.
+Mature students (see Note 3 below) and overseas students (see Note 2 below) who prefer to take the general entrance examination instead should submit "a certificate (of no specified form) (a document in which research programs, etc. are confirmed)," composed by the faculty member projected to be in charge of the students.